 After reviewing applications in the People-Admin system, those applicants who are not advancing further (to a phone or Skype interview), must be given a reason for non-selection and disposition code, which will remove them from the applicant pool at this stage of the process.

-Reasons for Non-Selection for Applicants NOT Advancing Further and Disposition Codes.
+Reasons for Non-Selection of Applicants NOT Advancing Further and Disposition Codes.
 The search chair or search admin, must move applicants in the workflow by entering reasons of non-selection for all applicants not advancing further in the process by following these instructions.
 Job Aid: How to Move Applicants in the Workflow.

 Complete Form III: Interview Approval from the Faculty Hiring Forms II,III,IV.
 Your employment representative will provide the EEO report to go with this form for Department Chair and Dean approval.
 Download Form III: Interview Approval from the Faculty Hiring Forms II,III,IV.